El Ten Eleven: 2002-2007

-2008-2010
+2008–2010

-On July 15, 2008 the band released their third album, These Promises Are Being Videotaped, a more dance oriented outing.
+On July 15, 2008, the band released their third album, These Promises Are Being Videotaped, a more dance oriented outing.
 The record was recorded using only fretless bass and electronic and acoustic drums.

 The band released their fourth studio album, It's Still Like a Secret, on November 9, 2010.

-2011-2013
+2011–2013

 Their fifth album, Transitions, was released on October 2, 2012.

 Transitions Remixed was released on April 2, 2013.
-It features remixes of songs from Transitions by electronic artists Com Truise, Slow Magic, D33J and Steed Lord, among others, and reached #13 on the CMJ college radio chart.
+It features remixes of songs from Transitions by electronic artists Com Truise, Slow Magic, D33J and Steed Lord, among others, and reached No. 13 on the CMJ college radio chart.

-2014–present
+Since 2014

 On February 4, 2014 the band released For emily, a three-song EP dedicated to a friend who died the previous year.
-The word Emily is purposely not capitalized as that is the way she would write her name.
+The word "emily" is purposely written in all-lowercase as that is the way she would write her name.

 On July 18, 2014, the duo announced an Indiegogo campaign to fund the pressing of new vinyl records for their original album El Ten Eleven, Transitions, and a new pressing for For emily.
 For this fundraiser, fans could order any of vinyls for these three albums, the original test pressing records for these albums, or pay to be on the band's official guest list for life.
 Also, the For emily EP included an additional bonus track not available digitally called Favrile.
 The fundraiser ended on August 3, 2014.

 Three years after the release of Transitions, the band announced the release of their sixth studio album, Fast Forward, via social media accounts.
 The album was released on August 21, 2015.
 Coinciding with the album's release, the band also planned a tour across the United States in support of the album following its release, including locations across the United States such as New York, Atlanta, California, and more.
 In 2017, 2018, and 2022, the band has been supporting Peter Hook and the Light on some of their concert dates.

 In 2018, they released Banker's Hill.
 The following year they signed with Joyful Noise Recordings, reissuing their debut LP.
 In 2020, they announced that their eighth full-length album Tautology would be released in September.

 Tautology, a triple album, was released on September 18, 2020.

 New Years Eve was released on March 4, 2022, and was followed less than a year later by Valley of Fire.

+Musical style

+According to Paul Simpson of AllMusic, El Ten Eleven is an instrumental post-rock band with compositions that have been described as "bittersweet", "upbeat", and "complex".
+The band's sound is achieved through the use of fretless bass, a "double-neck bass/guitar combo", electronic drum kit, looping stations and effects pedals.
+The group's melodies are described as "chiming" and "heartfelt", and the songs themselves are described as "energetic, even danceable".
+Several of the band's songs are named after deceased friends and relatives.